abhishektakale/india-map/README.md

-# Getting Started with Create React App
+# INDIA MAP REACT APP

 A sample implementation to show Map of India along with it's States using `react-simple-maps`